axelvaldez/radical-companies/_posts/2024/2024-07-27-an-alternative-to-fiat.markdown

 <h1>Companies</h1>
  <p>Co-management has momentum behind it.
 But co-management is not enough, it needs co-ownership.</p>
  <p>Co-management by itself is fragile.
-The minute the benevolent boss leaves the stage it is more than likely that the system will go back to the Fiat system.
-On the other hand, when everybody is a co-owner, the company will remain Radical.</p>
+The minute the benevolent boss leaves the stage, it is more than likely that the system will go back to the Fiat ways.
+On the other hand, when everybody is a co-owner the company will likely remain Radical.</p>
  <p>In any case, this is going to be difficult and quite possibly take a long time, but it will happen.</p>

 <h1>RADs</h1>